Helaly96/ImageProcessing-PongPing/README.md

 # PongPing

+*Delivery Note : For a full list of commits and timeline, please check Prediction Branch*

 ## Description
 PongPing is a table tennis scoring system through image processing the live video of the match, where the system